Alhaji Salamu Amadu: Philanthropy and social initiative

-Alhaji Salamu Amadu is widely recognized for his humanitarian initiatives.
-He founded the Yaa Salam Opportunity Center, a non-profit organisation offering educational and mentorship programs to disadvantaged youth.
-Additionally, he passionately advocates for women's empowerment and poverty alleviation.

-In 2018, Alhaji Salamu Amadu inaugurated the Afro-Arab Arena, a versatile stadium with a seating capacity of 1000, located behind the Afro Arab Group head office.
-This stadium serves various communities, including Niima, Maamobi, Accra Town, and Kokomlemle.

-One of his most ambitious projects is the construction of over 200,000 homes within a decade for low and middle-income earners.
-He firmly believes in housing as a fundamental human right, asserting that every Ghanaian deserves to own a home.
+One of his projects is the construction of over 200,000 homes within a decade for low and middle-income earners.

+In December 2025, during the Christmas season, Alhaji Salamu Amadu participated in a public community transport initiative using electric buses, which the organisation described as a free transport service for members of the public during the festive period.
+The initiative formed part of the group’s broader clean-energy and public mobility outreach activities.

 Honours and awards

 Alhaji Salamu has received numerous awards and honours throughout his career.
 He was named the Banking and Finance Personality of the Year Africa by 40 under 40 Africa.
 Additionally, he has been recognized as one of the 50 Most Influential Young Ghanaians, the Young CEO of the Year, and one of the 100 Most Influential Youth in Africa.